Hi, it's Sandrina

 Uff, you came so far...
 Here's my journey

-In 2020 I joined Remote, today I'm a Team Leader responsible for the technical foundations of our product.
+In 2020 I joined Remote, where nowdays I'm a Staff Engineer helping building the foundations of the Platform.
 Back in office times, I was a Senior Frontend Developer at Farfetch for a few years.
 There, I guided multiple teams to level up their knowledge within the React ecosystem, around accessibility, performance, and JS testing.

 Although I've been a developer my entire career, I proudly hold a degree in Communication Design and post-grad in Digital Experience Design.
 During this path I found my way as a self-taught frontend developer.

 Giving back to the community has been a joy.
 I started by pushing pixels around on Codepen just for fun.

 Solving problems is cool, but I enjoy even more to simplify existing solutions.
 I've been mentoring online developers across the globe, which allowed me to refine my approach to teaching new topics that are simple yet effective.

 All of these experiences lead me to find my sweet spot – giving workshops — it has been one of my biggest joys since 2018.
 Nowadays, I'm focused on my A11Y workshop as a way to raise awareness of why web accessibility is part of our duties as web creators.

 Since I can remember, my meta-goal is to create humanly inclusive experiences within digital environments.
 And this has been my journey around it.